 NEXT, BROWN THE SOFFRITTO and AROMATICS.

 Add the 'soffritto' veggies – carrots, celery, & onion – to the same pot used to brown the short ribs on medium high heat.
 Season with salt and pepper.
 This is the first step in building layers to the flavor of this dish.
-Let them get a bit brown as you release their flavors in this step.
+This step lets them get a bit brown as you release their flavors.

 DEGLAZE and BUILD THE SHORT RIB RAGU SAUCE.